ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/UDPSocket.md

 The constructor takes in the NetworkStack pointer to open the socket on the specified NetworkInterface.
 If you do not pass in the constructor, then you must call `open` to initialize the socket.

-UDP is a connectionless protocol, allowing packets to be send and received to and from any remote adderesses.
-Therefore `Socket::listen()` and `Socket::accept()` functions are not implemented on UDPSocket.
+UDP is a connectionless protocol.
+This allows you to send and receive packets to and from any remote adderesses.
+Therefore, `Socket::listen()` and `Socket::accept()` functions are not implemented on UDPSocket.

-If you prefer to use `send()` and `recv()` functions and work only with one peer, UDPSocket does support `Socket::connect()` function that sets permanent peer address to the socket.
-Setting the peer address starts filtering also incomming packets so that they are accepted only from that specific address.
-Resetting the filtering and peer address is by calling `connect()` with empty `SocketAddress`.
+If you prefer to use `send()` and `recv()` functions and work only with one peer, UDPSocket does support the `Socket::connect()` function, which sets a permanent peer address to the socket.
+Setting the peer address starts filtering incoming packets, so they are accepted only from that specific address.
+You can reset the filtering and peer address by calling `connect()` with empty `SocketAddress`.

 ### UDPSocket class reference